yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 It is worth noting that cancellation of the ACME STAR certificate is a prerogative of the IdO.
-The NDC does not own the relevant account key on the ACME CA, therefore it can't issue a cancellation request for the STAR cert.
+The NDC does not own the relevant account key on the ACME server, therefore it can't issue a cancellation request for the STAR cert.
 Potentially, since it holds the STAR certificate's private key, it could request the revocation of a single STAR certificate.
 However, STAR explicitly disables the revokeCert interface.